Back to Blog

 What is the I-730 Petition?

 Form I-730, Refugee/Asylee Relative Petition, allows refugees and asylees to bring their immediate family members to the United States.
-This is often called 'follow-to-join' and is specifically for:
+This is often called 'follow-to-join' and is specifically designed for family members who were separated during the refugee process.
+The petition is filed with USCIS and does not require a separate visa application through the National Visa Center, making it a more streamlined process than traditional family-based immigration.

-• Spouse who was married before you were granted refugee/asylee status
+• Spouse who was married to you before you were granted refugee or asylee status

-• Unmarried children under 21 at the time of your status grant
+• Unmarried children under 21 at the time your refugee or asylee status was granted

 Who Can File I-730?

-• Those who have adjusted status from refugee/asylee
+• Those who have adjusted status from refugee or asylee to lawful permanent resident

-• Derivative refugees and asylees (in some cases)
+• Derivative refugees and asylees who received their status through a qualifying family member (in some cases)

 Important Requirements

-• Been your spouse or child at the time you were granted status
+• Your family member was your spouse or child at the time you were granted refugee or asylee status

-• Marriage must have occurred BEFORE your status was granted
+• The marriage occurred BEFORE your refugee or asylee status was granted

 I-730 vs. I-130